 - Employers with 100 to 249 employees must submit their first pay transparency report by no later than May 15, 2021.

 After these reports are submitted, they must be posted online or in a conspicuous location within the workplace.

-How will the Pay Transparency Act be enforced?
+How Would have the Pay Transparency Act been enforced?

 The Act allows compliance officers to conduct audits.
 Penalties can also be imposed in accordance with the regulations to the Act.

-How Will the Pay Transparency Act Affect My Business?
+How Would the Pay Transparency Act Affect My Business?

-As a result of the Act, employers may have to revise their recruiting practices and ensure that their job postings are compliant with the legislation.
-Employers will also need to ensure that their written employment contracts and policies are not in contravention of the Act, such as by containing terms requiring that employees keep salary information confidential.
-In addition, employers must prepare to meet the reporting requirements, as explained above.
+As a result of the Act, employers may have had to revise their recruiting practices and ensure that their job postings were compliant with the legislation.
+Employers would also have needed to ensure that their written employment contracts and policies were not in contravention of the Act, such as by containing terms requiring that employees keep salary information confidential.
+In addition, employers must have had to prepare to meet the reporting requirements, as explained above.

 Complimentary Advice on the Pay Transparency Act

 Do you have questions about how the Act applies to your business?
 Ask our HR Advisors for a checklist to ensure that your employment practices are in compliance with Ontario’s labour laws.
 Call us today – 1(833) 247-3650.